asta12/dh2642-project/USER_EVALUATION.md

 ## Feedback

 This is all feedback from the think aloud evaluation.
-A checkmark means that this is something that we have taken the feedback into account.
-What we did to enhance the user experience with regards to the feedback is explained afterwards.
+A checkmark means that we have taken the feedback into account and done something to enhance the user experience with ragards to the feedback.
+It is also explained what was changed.

 ### Anna - 15 min